Clinical Mental Health Counseling

 Learning Outcomes and Measurable Objectives

-The CC graduate program at St. Cloud State University is committed to excellence in education and training and prepares students to:
+The Clinical Mental Health Counseling graduate program at St. Cloud State University is committed to excellence in education and training and prepares students to:

 - Foster a clear counseling professional identity.

 - Recruit and serve students who are diverse in age, race/ethnicity, gender, sexual orientation, abilities and socio-economic background.

 - Prepare counselors who are responsive to the larger cultural, political, economic and social context and who participate in social justice and advocacy.

 - Recruit nationally and internationally in addition to serving the central Minnesota geographic region, assuring service to a larger counseling community.